rezaAdinepour/Car_Tracking_Cpp/README.md

 I useed Opencv-4.6.0 in this project.
 You can download it [here](https://opencv.org/releases/).

 ## How to run the project?
-In first you need to configure the OpenCV.
+In first you need to configure the OpenCV as a following:

+1. Create console application project
+2. <code>project/properties/configuration/all configuration</code>